 - You find it hard to let go of grudges or resentments

-If you recognise any of these signs in yourself, it’s likely that you have some emotional baggage that you could benefit from dealing with.
+If you recognize any of these signs in yourself, it’s likely that you have some emotional baggage that you could benefit from dealing with.

 What are the effects of emotional baggage?